nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 - ~~Write a first draft of the storyboard~~
 - ~~Define the tech-stack~~
 - ~~Define an "Initial State"~~
+- Draw a sketch for each sequence
 - Get feedback from Douglas about the current concept
+- Define how information reaches the player
+- Define how to show gestures to the user
 - Update "Research" section to reflect actual project
 - Prototype "The Chronoscope" gesture
 - Prototype "The Candle" gesture